pourhadi/cv/index.md

 *2021 – Present*

 *K Health is an AI-driven primary care platform, supporting telehealth applications for partners like Cedars-Sinai and Mayo Clinic.*
-- Co-architected next-generation platform, building new app and back-end from the ground up using Kotlin Multiplatform, SwiftUI, Jetpack Compose, Micronaut, and GraphQL.
+- Co-architected K's next-generation platform, building new app and back-end from the ground up using Kotlin Multiplatform, SwiftUI, Jetpack Compose, Micronaut, and GraphQL.
 - Developed a server-side layout rendering engine for native mobile UI using Kotlin Multiplatform, facilitating seamless coordination between engineers and design/product teams.
-- Designed a new chat protocol for automated (AI) conversations between a patient and K’s clinical intake, enabling type-safe end-to-communication across platforms including Micronaut (Kotlin) and Node.js (TypeScript)
+- Designed and implemented a new chat protocol for automated (AI) conversations between a patient and K’s clinical intake, enabling type-safe end-to-communication across platforms including Micronaut (Kotlin) and Node.js (TypeScript), and native mobile.
-- Led engineering team, translating business requirements into engineering tasks, guiding ceremonies, conducting code reviews, and mentoring junior engineers.
+- Led the engineering team responsible for the building out the new platform, translating business requirements into engineering tasks, guiding ceremonies, conducting code reviews, and mentoring junior engineers.

 ### **Principal AI Engineer | Elevance (formerly Anthem) – Remote**
 *2020 – 2021*